 Correcting someone’s mistakes is a way of learning.
 This is an excellent feature of HelloTalk.

-While you are talking to someone, you may find many grammatical, spelling, and typos mistakes.
+While talking to someone, you may find many grammatical, spelling, and typographical mistakes.

 (iv) Text-to-Voice

-You can listen to the text and then compare it with your own tone and accent to compare, practice, and learn!
+You can listen to the text, then compare it with your own tone and accent to practice and learn!

 4. Favorite